PriXAI/GraphStructurePrivacyAnalysis-public/README.md

 ## Description
-This artifact accompanies the PETS 2026 paper \emph{Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks} by Megha Khosla.
+This artifact accompanies the PETS 2026 paper *Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks* by Megha Khosla.
 It contains the code and data needed to reproduce the paper's graph neural network membership-inference experiments.

 The artifact studies how graph structure affects node-level membership privacy in GNNs.
 In particular, it evaluates two structural factors: how the training graph is constructed and what edge information is available at inference time.
-For training-graph construction, the artifact compares \emph{snowball sampling}, a structure-aware procedure, with \emph{uniform random node sampling}.
+For training-graph construction, the artifact compares *snowball sampling*, a structure-aware procedure, with *uniform random node sampling*.
 For inference-time edge access, it evaluates the same target model under the original sampled graph, the full graph, and a no-edge setting.